 Bankruptcy doesn’t have a debt minimum.
 Chapter 13 does have a debt maximum.
 If you have too much debt, you may not qualify for Chapter 13.
 Although the amount of debt you have is important to filing for bankruptcy, there are other considerations.
 You should look at whether you can pay your debts outside of a bankruptcy.
 You should look at what type of debt you have.
 And you should consider the facts of your situation.

 When you can’t pay your debts, it might be worth considering bankruptcy.
 Bankruptcy offers protections from creditors who are suing you or garnishing your wages.
 But you should also keep in mind that bankruptcy relief is limited.
 If you don’t have a lot of debt that can be discharged under the bankruptcy, you may want to save the filing until you really need it.

 Bankruptcy law is complex.
 Although money is tight already if you’re considering bankruptcy, it is a good idea to get help from an experienced bankruptcy lawyer.
 Going through the process with an advocate will help ensure that you are getting the most from your bankruptcy and will protect your rights.
-Contact a bankruptcy lawyer in Clearwater, FL to give you information about the best steps for your situation.
+Contact a lawyer to give you information about the best steps for your situation.